AmeyaKulkarniGit/Data-Structures-Implemetation-Using-Python/README.md

 # Data-Structures-Implemetation-Using-Python
-Implementation and description of Data Structures such as Stacks, Queues, Linked Lists, Tress and Hash Tables using Python.
+Implementation and description of Data Structures such as Stacks, Queues, Linked Lists, Trees and Hash Tables using Python.